FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 ## Adding a members only area

 Now that we have the basic login and authentication mechanics set up, we can add a restricted route that is only available to users that are logged in.
+This route will show the user their profile, and a link to update their information.

 In the `users.js` file in the `routes` folder, modify the `get` route to the following: